Credit Basics for Debt Consolidation

 2. What does it mean to default on debt?

-After the lender has accelerated the debt and the owner has failed to pay the full amount due, the lender then becomes eligible for insurance benefits.
+After the lender has accelerated the debt and the consumer has failed to pay the full amount due, the lender then becomes eligible for insurance benefits.
 The debt is then converted into monetary default.

 3. What is bankruptcy?